briancavalier/creed/cancellation.md

 The function returns a `Race` object populated with the tokens from the iterable.

 * The `add` method appends one or more tokens to the collection
-* The `get` method returns a `CancelToken` that is revoked with the reason of the first requested cancellation in the collection
+* The `get` method returns a `CancelToken` that is cancelled with the reason of the first requested cancellation in the collection

 Once the resulting token is cancelled, further `add` calls don't have any effect.